core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * One Sender Context, extended with the endpoint's private key.
 The Sender Context is omitted if the endpoint is configured exclusively as silent server.

 * One Recipient Context for each endpoint from which messages are received.
+No Recipient Contexts are maintained as associated to endpoints from which messages are not (expected to be) received.
 The Recipient Context is extended with the public key of the associated endpoint.

 ~~~~~~~~~~~
    +---------------------------+----------------------------------+